opencontainers/distribution-spec/spec.md

 201 Created
 Location: /v2/<name>/blobs/<digest>
 Content-Length: 0
-Docker-Content-Digest: <digest>
+Distribution-Content-Digest: <digest>
 ```

 The `Location` header will contain the registry URL to access the accepted layer file.
-The `Docker-Content-Digest` header returns the canonical digest of the uploaded blob which MAY differ from the provided digest.
+The `Distribution-Content-Digest` header returns the canonical digest of the uploaded blob which MAY differ from the provided digest.
 Most clients MAY ignore the value but if it is used, the client SHOULD verify the value against the uploaded blob data.

 ###### Digest Parameter